st8tikratio/Uselessness/blockchain/cardano/wallet.md

   - who determines certification criteria?
   - what makes them the certifying authority?
   - should this be voted on?
+- Two Sides:
+  - referring to IMBO and Pragma, IMBO and community builders, ...?
+Who?
 - Centralization
   - concerning if IMBO or Triad are THE certifying authorities
+- DREQ or DREC?
+What is it?
+---

+Typescript allows more features to be brought into the browser

 ```